The Goldman Sachs Group Analysts Give GlaxoSmithKline plc (GSK.L) (LON:GSK) a GBX 2,010 Price Target

-Other equities research analysts also recently issued research reports about the company.
-Shore Capital restated a hold rating on shares of GlaxoSmithKline plc (GSK.L) in a research report on Tuesday.
-Jefferies Financial Group restated a buy rating and issued a GBX 1,950 ($25.48) target price on shares of GlaxoSmithKline plc (GSK.L) in a research report on Wednesday, January 20th.
-Deutsche Bank Aktiengesellschaft reiterated a hold rating and set a GBX 1,400 ($18.29) price target on shares of GlaxoSmithKline plc (GSK.L) in a research report on Tuesday.
-Berenberg Bank reissued a buy rating and set a GBX 1,720 ($22.47) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Tuesday.
-Finally, Morgan Stanley reaffirmed a neutral rating and issued a GBX 1,665 ($21.75) price objective on shares of GlaxoSmithKline plc (GSK.L) in a research note on Friday, November 13th.
-Two analysts have rated the stock with a sell rating, ten have assigned a hold rating and seven have given a buy rating to the company’s stock.
-The company has an average rating of Hold and a consensus price target of GBX 1,732.38 ($22.63).
+Other analysts have also recently issued reports about the company.
+Deutsche Bank Aktiengesellschaft restated a “hold” rating and issued a GBX 1,400 ($18.29) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Tuesday, January 26th.
+JPMorgan Chase & Co. set a GBX 1,500 ($19.60) price target on GlaxoSmithKline plc (GSK.L) and gave the company a “neutral” rating in a research note on Wednesday, January 27th.
+Morgan Stanley restated a “neutral” rating and issued a GBX 1,665 ($21.75) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Friday, November 13th.
+Jefferies Financial Group restated a “buy” rating and issued a GBX 1,950 ($25.48) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Wednesday, January 20th.
+Finally, UBS Group restated a “neutral” rating and issued a GBX 1,450 ($18.94) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Wednesday, January 20th.
+Three equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and seven have assigned a buy rating to the stock.
+GlaxoSmithKline plc (GSK.L) has an average rating of “Hold” and a consensus price target of GBX 1,694.88 ($22.14).

 GlaxoSmithKline plc engages in the creation, discovery, development, manufacture, and marketing of pharmaceutical products, vaccines, over-the-counter medicines, and health-related consumer products in the United Kingdom, the United States, and internationally.
 It operates through four segments: Pharmaceuticals, Pharmaceuticals R&D, Vaccines, and Consumer Healthcare.